zhouminxuan/zhouminxuan.github.io/_pages/about.md

 I'm an Assistant Professor in the Department of [Computer Science](https://www.iit.edu/computer-science) at [Illinois Institute of Technology](https://www.iit.edu/).
 I am leading the Emerging Computing Systems (ECS or X) Lab.
 My research interest includes computer architecture, software-hardware co-design, emerging memory/storage technologies, machine learning acceleration, and privacy-preserving computing.

 <span style="color:red">Prospective students: </span> I am actively looking for self-motivated students at all levels for various research projects in the fields of computer architectures, systems, compilers, software-hardware co-design, privacy-preserving computing, and machine learning.
 The projects will involve active collaborations with UCSD, UIUC, ETH Zurich, UT Dallas, Intel Labs, IBM Research, and other groups at IIT.
-If you are interested in working with me, please send an email with a subject of "Potential Student" to <span style="color:blue">mzhou26 at iit dot edu</span>.
+If you are interested in working with me, please send an email with a subject of "Potential Student" to <span style="color:blue">mzhou26 at illinoistech dot edu</span>.

 News
 ======
+**07/2025:** Three papers accepted in ICCAD 2025, eScience2025, and MICRO 2025!
 **03/2025:** Two papers accepted in ISCA 2025!
 **03/2025:** Serve as TPC member for ISCA 2025 Industry Track.
 **02/2025:** Serve as TPC member for DAC 2025.